QuenWi/FolderFilesManagment/README.md

 Additionally, you can blacklist folders.
 If a folder is in a blacklist, than it and its subfolders will get ignored.
 If you want to sort files different (for example creationTime), than you only have to edit one line inside the getFilesInFolder-method.

+The programm was written in C#, Microsoft Visual Studio, .Net 6.